-Last Update: 2/25/05 (Transmittal I-1-48)
+Last Update: 5/6/20 (Transmittal I-1-95)

-the fee agreement process and
+the fee agreement process; and

 the fee petition process.

-SSA will not approve a fee agreement that a representative files in a claim on or after the date SSA makes the first favorable determination or decision in the claim that the representative worked toward achieving.
+SSA will not approve a fee agreement filed after the date SSA makes the first favorable determination or decision on the claim.
 For claims at the initial or reconsideration level, the date of the notice to the claimant is the controlling date.
-For claims decided by the Office of Disability Adjudication and Review, the date of the Administrative Law Judge (ALJ) or Appeals Council (AC) decision is controlling.
+For claims decided at the hearing or AC levels, the date of the hearing or AC decision is controlling.

 A fee agreement submitted to SSA may remain in effect throughout the administrative appeals process of a claim(s) and during the administrative proceeding following a court remand.

-refer the representative to: http://www.socialsecurity.gov/online/ssa-1560.pdf, and
+refer the representative to: http://www.ssa.gov/forms/ssa-1560.pdf; and

 Under the fee agreement process, there are two separate and distinct administrative review processes:

-review of the approval or disapproval of the fee agreement, and
+review of the approval or disapproval of the fee agreement; and

 review of the amount of the fee authorized under the fee agreement.

-The claimant, affected auxiliary beneficiary or representative may request review for any reason.
-The decision maker may request the Commissioner to reduce the authorized fee only on the basis of:
+The claimant, an affected auxiliary beneficiary or the representative may request review for any reason.
+The decision maker may request that the Commissioner reduce the authorized fee only on the basis of:

 Each party to the agreement and the decision maker have 15 days after receipt of the pertinent notice to request administrative review.

-The regulations afford the claimant, affected auxiliary beneficiary(ies) and the representative the right to request administrative review of the initial fee authorization.
+The regulations afford the claimant, an affected auxiliary beneficiary and the representative the right to request administrative review of the initial fee authorization.
 A request for review of a fee authorization under the fee petition process must be filed with SSA within 30 days after the date of the notice of SSA's initial authorization.